rick salomon record breaking pot 1200x800-without-read

 BONKERS Bluff With $992,500 On The Line (Analysis of PokerGO’s Record-Breaking Pot)

-Let’s take a look at the biggest pot in PokerGO history.
+Let’s take a look at what was once the biggest pot in PokerGO history.

 This hand comes from Rob Yong’s Home Game streamed on PokerGO and features Rick Salomon and Lazaro Hernandez colliding in a $992,500 pot.